galto4/pands-project/README.md

 ### Section 1: About the Project (Overview)

-This repository contains my analysis of the Fisher Iris data set.
+This repository contains my exploratory data analysis of the Fisher Iris data set, as part of the 'Programming & Scripting' module with ATU.

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSBmlP5kPVYSNI04lQYiYbFI_Kxd1BXuwcQbIl4O4BgvQ&s" width=200>